chanalex97/ObjectRocketDevTest/README.md

     4. APOM

-* `test_cases.py` File with with test cases that test the functionality of:
+* `test_cases.py` File with test cases that test the functionality of:

     1. Product class
     2. Cart class